-I devised these muffins for my eleven year old niece to
+I devised these muffins for my niece Emily to

 cook - so the instructions are for someone who is new to cooking.
 They’re best eaten on the day of cooking, but they still taste good the